Get a peer review of your building's structure cost with NO risk. Click here to get started

 Amenities Targeting Today’s Renters

 The development’s amenity package reflects current rental market realities.
 Indoor spaces include a fitness center, yoga room, café, and game lounge.
-Outdoor areas feature terraces with a pool, fire pits, and dining spaces extends living into Maine’s natural setting.
+Outdoor areas feature terraces with a pool, fire pits, and dining spaces.

 Phased Development in Action

-This residential project marks another phase in Thompson’s Point’s steady evolution.
-The team continues balancing historic preservation with new construction, shaping a district that respects Portland’s railroad legacy while responding to current housing demand.
-It’s a phased approach well-suited to complex sites, where each step builds on prior infrastructure, lessons learned, and momentum.
+With financing secured, construction is ramping up, marking another checkpoint in Thompson’s Point’s steady evolution.
+The team continues shaping a district that respects Portland’s railroad legacy while responding to current housing demand.

 Have a large-scale multifamily or mixed-use project in design?
 Try H+O’s risk-free peer review of the structure costs behind your building’s design.
 You owe $0 unless we help you save $100,000 or more.
 We’ve helped developers and architects across New England identify $500K+ in cost-saving opportunities while de-risking delivery.